Can't find a PS5 or Xbox Series X? Here's why Google Stadia is a solid alternative | CNN Underscored

 I tried out Stadia on a number of phones and computers, but it really shone when I used it on my TV via a Google Chromecast Ultra.
 I very quickly got lost in the sci-fi world of Cyberpunk 2077, as everything from the neon-soaked streets of Night City to the grizzled, patterned faces of my shady compatriots rendered in gorgeous detail at 4K.
 And once I found myself in the middle of a shootout, there was no significant lag to keep me from landing headshots and sneaking up on bad guys with precision.

-Whether I was on a phone, computer or my TV, I could fire up the same library of Stadia games with a few clicks, and my progress synced across platforms.
-There are a few quirks here though; folks on an iPhone or iPad will have to stream their games via a web browser and not the Stadia app, due to Apple’s rules around game streaming.
-This works in Safari (the pre-installed browser) or in third-party options like Chrome.
+Whether I was on a phone, a computer or my TV, I could fire up the same library of Stadia games with a few clicks, and my progress synced across platforms.
+There are a few quirks here, though; folks on an iPhone or iPad will have to stream their games via a web browser and not the Stadia app, due to Apple’s rules around game streaming.
+This works in Safari (the preinstalled browser) or in third-party options like Chrome.

 Firing up Stadia on a TV simply reveals a long, horizontal list of your games sorted by how recently you played them, with no option to organize or sort your library, view your friends’ screenshots and videos or buy new games (you’ll need to do that on the app or on the web).
 This doesn’t take away from how easy it is to play games on Stadia on any device, but it’d be nice to take advantage of everything the service has to offer in a single place.